 know how I got in there, but they were working

-coat and two nurses and a black fellow
+white coat and two nurses and a black fellow

-in a white uniform and he was doing most of the work
+in a white uniform and he was doing most

-on me.
-This black fellow was shoving down on
+of the work on me.
+This black fellow was

-my chest and someone else
+shoving down on my chest and someone else

 that this black fellow was a male nurse

 on the ward.
-I had never seen him
+I had never seen him before.

-I even remember the black bow tie he
+I even remember the black bow tie he was

 through this dark passage."
 (An

-looking down on my body.
+and looking down on my body.
 It was connected

-numerous machines.
+to numerous machines.
 I could see the drip

 and the oxygen mask.
 I could see the doctors

-could see that my parents were there.
-It felt
+pads.
+I could see that my parents were there.

 where I had been before.
 I was bathed in

 that I knew I wanted to stay."
+(Helen)

 A massive load of compressed cardboard Carter

-him against a steel pole.
+slamming him against a steel pole.
 He remembers

-pain, collapsing, being in a black
+a sharp pain, collapsing, being in a black

-from white to blue; there was no breath.
-The
+went from white to blue; there was no breath.

-when a gentle but firm hand
+when a gentle but firm hand tugged his right

-tugged his right arm.
+arm.
 When he looked up, there were two angels

-streaming hair - no color but opaque
+streaming hair - no color but opaque white

 John Star: "Suddenly